 Branding is not just your logo but about who you are, what your product is, where it is made, how it is made and even how much you enjoy making it.
 The Design Trust is a very useful resource for designer makers and I wrote a guest post for them on creating a brand strategy which might help you start thinking about the branding process.

 4. Research, listen and learn

-All of the panel admitted to making mistakes (usually with their pricing).
+All the speakers at the Country Living seminars admitted to making mistakes (usually with their pricing).
 The point is to be flexible and learn from your mistakes so that you can more accurately respond to what your customers want.
 You’re idea is just that and it’s only when you go out and test it that you can really see how the market responds.
 Do pop-up shops, market stalls, christmas fairs and listen, listen, listen.
 It’s often by eavesdropping on what people say that makes you understand what you’ve got wrong.

 Being confident isn’t about sticking to your guns no matter what – its about knowing when to make changes to improve your product or service to make it better.
 Start with small batches so that you are not left with stock you cannot sell and this will allow you to tweak and change as you learn.
 Don’t worry about getting everything right at the beginning.
 It won’t be!

 Scalability is something that you need to consider when you turn a hobby into a business.
 What happens if you suddenly need to fill a big order?
 Catherine Piddington found a manufacturer who could take over her jam production on a one-off basis if a big order came in.